openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 <{{examples/authorization_details.json}}

-The following is a non-normative example of an `authorization_details` object with a `format` parameter of the Credential format `vc+sd-jwt`:
+The following is a non-normative example of an `authorization_details` object requesting a Credential in an IETF SD-JWT VC [@!I-D.ietf-oauth-sd-jwt-vc] format:

 <{{examples/authorization_details_sd_jwt_vc.json}}